Nesus/Alma-2016-SummerInternship/nagios_plugins/README.md

 ### How it Works
 Sends a HTTP GET request to PRTG sensor status API, and parse the json response.

 This plugin is meant to be use locally (localhost), and has three parameters, the sensor_id from the prtg ping sensor, the warning latency and a critical latency (both used by nagios to send notifications).
 Doesnt work with other sensors.

+*Configuration*: Add prtg username and password to PRTG_USERNAME and PRTG_PASSWORD enviroment variables to .bashrc (export PRTG_USERNAME='username')

 ### Configuring in Nagios
 Add the command to Nagios.
 ```